arsoninstigator/arsoninstigator/README.md

 ## hello, i'm anne 👋♿
-my pronouns are she/her and i'm a high school senior (graduating in december '24). i'm interested in pursuing a career in cybercriminal law.
+my pronouns are she/her and i'm a high school senior (graduating in december '24). future criminal defense attorney

 🔭 currently working with:
 - figma